 Read more: The Power of Thoughts

-2. McGeoch (1956) given the definition of learning “learning is a change in performance as a result of practice.”
-It means that learning will bring a change of the performance which is caused by the training process.
+2. McGeoch (1956) gave the definition of learning as “learning is a change in performance as a result of practice.”
+It means that learning will bring a change of performance which is caused by the training process.

-In opposite with those opinions, there are some points which is stated about learning, that are:
+In opposite with those opinions, there are some points which are stated about learning, that are:

 - Learning is the process which will affect the change of behaviour.
 After learning, the individual itself will experience a change in their behaviour.
 Behaviour in the general meaning can be defined as over behaviour or covert behaviour.
 That is why the change can be in a cognitive, affective, or psychomotor.

-- The change of behaviour can be actualization, that is visible but it can be potential, which is invisible at that moment, but it can be visible in a certain chance.
+- The change of behaviour can be actualization, which is visible but it can be potential, which is invisible at that moment, but it can be visible in a certain chance.